Cistanche tubulosa 101

 Remember Methuselah?
 The Bible says he lived until the ripe old age of 969, making him the longest-lived human.
-Cistanche is sometimes called Methuselah’s breakfast.
+We like to call Cistanche Methuselah’s breakfast.
 Cistanche extracts are traditionally used to fight aging and increase longevity.

 Can it increase energy?